ianmuchai/auto-annotated-portfolio/content/pages/landing-page.md

 sections:
   - type: HeroSection
     title: >-
-      I'm a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I'm a developer, digital artist, marketing consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info — I'm sharing it all this with ya'll to impress you with